PabloAMoreno97/emissionsFrontend/README.md

 # Emissions App – Frontend

-This project is the frontend interface for the Emissions App, developed with Angular.
+This project is the frontend interface for the **Emissions App**, developed with Angular.

 It provides an interactive dashboard to visualize, filter, and analyze emissions data by country, activity, and emission type.